department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Accessibility considerations

-- In order to achieve material honesty, a link should not be styled to look or behave like a button.
+- In order to achieve material honesty, a link must not be styled to look or behave like a button.
+- Links list for screenreaders.

 ## Content considerations

-- Link text should clearly communicate purpose and target (in that order), so users know where they'll be navigated upon clicking.
+- Link text should clearly communicate purpose and target (in that order), so users know where they'll be taken before clicking.
-- Clearly label external links that go to other federal agences.
+- Clearly label external links that go to other federal agencies.
 - For non-federal external links, explicitly state that the content is not endorsed by the federal government.

 ## Link patterns